-By dining at one of the restaurants involved in this event you are offering support to both the upcoming generation of chefs educated at the Culinary Institute, as well as Hawaii’s economy.
-Dining at participating establishments during Restaurant Week Hawaii gives locals and visitors alike a great opportunity to support local businesses.
-Not only are many of these places family-owned and managed, but also source their produce and meat from local farms.
+By dining at participating restaurants, you support upcoming generation of chefs as well as Hawaii’s economy.
+Dining at participating establishments gives locals and visitors alike a great opportunity to support local businesses.
+Not only are many places family-owned and managed, but also source their ingredients from local farms.

-Discounts at Local Markets – Whether you want to benefit from the 10% discount at the Blue Water Shrimp & Seafood Market or 25% off the regular buffet menu at the Kai Market, Restaurant Week Hawaii provides plenty of savings so you can enjoy some of the best store-bought foods at a discount.
+Whether you use discounts at Blue Water Shrimp & Seafood Market or at Kai Market, the event offers many opportunities to save.
+At Restaurant week Hawaii, you can even enjoy some of the best store-bought foods at a discount.

-Even casual dine-in places offer great savings, such as The Mermaid Bar located within Neiman Marcus has an entrée and dessert combo available for only $18 in support of Restaurant Week Hawaii.
-At Wood & Bucket, there are delicious 3-course menus including entrées like ahi poke or bacon-wrapped scallops for only $25 per person.
-At Grondin: French–Latin Kitchen there are fixed 3-course menus at $22 for lunch and $30 for dinner.
+Even casual dine-in places offer great savings.
+The Mermaid Bar has an entrée and dessert combo available for only $18 in support of Restaurant Week Hawaii.
+At Wood & Bucket, there are delicious 3-course menus with ahi poke or bacon-wrapped scallops for only $25 per person.
+At Grondin: French–Latin Kitchen, there are 3-course menus at $22 for lunch and $30 for dinner.

-Enjoy Delicious New Foods – Restaurant Week Hawaii encourages consumers to step outside of their routine of visiting their favorite places by trying new menus and new restaurants.
+Restaurant Week Hawaii encourages consumers to step outside of their routine by trying new menus and new restaurants.
 It also inspires chefs to push themselves artistically to create unique dishes for their restaurants.
-One of the best things to do in Honolulu is explore the culinary wealth of this diverse city and eating out during Restaurant Week gives both visitors and Hawaii residents an excuse to give back to the community while enjoying a dining experience from some of the greatest chefs in the Pacific.
+One of the best things to do in Honolulu is explore the culinary wealth of this diverse city.
+It also allows visitors and residents to give back to the community while enjoying foods from Hawaii’ best chefs.